Salesforce data migration is a challenging project for most operations leaders.

 Your CRM system contains critical information about your customers that can help drive positive business outcomes.
 When you decide to migrate to a new CRM system like Salesforce, you don’t want to lose out on this valuable data from the old system.

-But loss of critical activity data during CRM data migration continues to bother operations leaders.
+But loss of critical activity data during Salesforce data migration is common.
 This loss directly translates to missed opportunities that already exist in your CRM.

 In this article, we will explore the challenges related to capture of activity data while migrating your CRM to Salesforce.
 And how you can avoid this major pitfall with the right data strategy.

 Activity Data Loss During Salesforce Data Migration

 The biggest problem during Salesforce data migration is loss of historical data.
 This does not include data related to opportunities and accounts in the old CRM.
 This data loss caters to multiple fields within opportunities.
 Examples include email exchanges, opportunity contacts, or notes associated with deals.

 With such crucial activity data missing, revenue teams lose sight of many deals.
 With the loss of this activity data, revenue leaders miss out on finding answers to critical questions that move the revenue needs.

 - How many emails were exchanged?